EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 * Token Agent (TA) - native app on a device that can request authorizations for other apps on the device or within the application context in a device network.

-* Authorization service (AP) - OpenID Connect authorization service/ authorization provider.
+* Authorization provider (AP) - OpenID Connect authorization service/ authorization provider.

 * Resource provider (RP) - OpenID Connect party that uses one or more AP for authorization.